Extracting Medication Changes in Clinical Narratives using Pre-trained Language Models: Appendix

 \subsection{Medication Information Extraction}

 The CMED medication IE task can be conceptualized as two sub-tasks: 1) \textit{medication mention extraction} - medication names are extracted as multi-word spans and 2) \textit{event and attribute classification} - \textit{event} and \textit{attribute} labels are predicted for the medication mentions identified in the first task.
 The \textit{medication mention extraction} task is well-studied \cite{2018n2c2_uzuner, jbinarayanan} and can be performed with very high performance.
 The \textit{event and attribute classification} task is less investigated and more challenging.
 The initial CMED experimentation explored the \textit{event and attribute classification} task, using the gold medication mentions without performing \textit{medication mention extraction} \cite{mahajan2021understanding, mahajan2021cmed}.
-We differ from this initial CMED work by exploring the \textit{medication mention extraction} task, rather than using the gold medication spans.
-We also implement extraction architectures for the \textit{event} and \textit{attribute} classification task that overcome key limitations of the initial work, including classification of multiple medications that share a context but differ in their \textit{event} and \textit{attribute} labels.
-Most of our architecture development focuses on the \textit{event} and \textit{attribute} classification task.
+We differ from this initial CMED work by exploring the \textit{medication mention extraction} task rather than using the gold medication spans.
+We develop classification models for \textit{event} and \textit{attribute} labels.
+Given the possible synergies among \textit{event} and \textit{attribute}, we study them in a multi-task setting.
+We aim to overcome key limitations of the initial work, including the classification of multiple medications that share a context but differ in their \textit{event} and/or \textit{attribute} labels.
+Most of our architecture development focuses on the \textit{event} and \textit{attribute} classification tasks.